Documentation

 Extending Sensor Support

-If you have a sensor you want to add support for you can do so by extending the main Sensor class in the library.
-When MudPi loads on boot it loops through the sensors and looks for a matching class to the sensor type.
-For example when a sensor with a type of Humidity is loaded, MudPi behind the scenes is looking for a HumiditySensor class that it will instantiate.
-You read more about how to extend MudPi here.
+If you have a sensor you want to add support for, you can do so by extending the main Sensor class.
+When MudPi loads on boot it loops through the sensors and looks for a matching class.
+For example, a sensor with type Humidity will cause MudPi to look for a HumiditySensor class to instantiate.
+Read more about how to extend MudPi.